 Dreux Richard is an American writer, journalist and literary translator.

 In 2012, Dreux also published the first translation of resident African literature from Japan.
 He currently serves as the literary translation editor of Kyoto Journal.

-His debut work of non-fiction, Every Human Intention: Japan in the New Century, will be published in 2020 by Pantheon/Penguin Random House.
+His debut work of non-fiction, Every Human Intention: Japan in the New Century, was published in 2021 by Pantheon/Penguin Random House.